The world news radio station in French and 17 other languages

 Supporting changes in usage patterns

-As well as being broadcast on all media, RFI can also be heard online and in catch-up mode on the RFI website, mobile applications, platforms and social networks (X, Instagram, YouTube, Facebook, TikTok, etc.).
-Recently, the global radio station also launched channels on WhatsApp, with more than 5 million followers.
+As well as being broadcast on all media, RFI can also be heard online and in catch-up mode on the RFI website, mobile applications, platforms and social networks (X, Instagram, YouTube, Facebook, WhatsApp, TikTok, etc.).

 RFI is also developing podcasts: in addition to its replay catalogue, ‘native’ podcasts offer investigations, fiction, interviews and cultural subjects.
 They can be found on RFI’s ‘Pure radio’ app.